Overcoming Homesickness in Thailand as an English Teacher

 This is a mammoth change in your life; permit yourself to feel whatever is naturally coming up.
 I guarantee you will learn more about yourself in these moments than you ever could by burying how you feel or trying to power through.

-Something that helped me was finding an outlet for how I was feeling; for me, it was journalling and music.
+Finding an outlet for my feelings helped me.
+For me, it was journalling and music.
 One of the first things I did when I arrived in Lampang was to treat myself to a guitar, as playing the guitar has always helped me express myself.

-My wisest friend once told me in one of our many long-distance chats “that your emotions are like vibrating strings.
-You can let it ring out fully or eventually fade or tie yourself up in knots, trying to fight how you feel.”
+My wisest friend once told me in one of our many long-distance chats, “Your emotions are like vibrating strings.
+You can let them ring out fully, eventually fade, or tie yourself up in knots, trying to fight how you feel.”

-The choice is yours, but in my experience, option two takes much more time and effort in the long run.
+You have the choice, but in my experience, option two requires much more time and effort in the long run.
 You are homesick.
 That's a reality.

 Pretending that you aren't will only delay your improvement.